Itheum/architecture-diagrams/live_whitepaper.md

 The funds contributed via the marketplace fee to the Community Treasury are sent directly to stakers in the core $ITHEUM **Community Staking Pool** where relative distributions can be claimed weekly by stakers. (see section titled [$ITHEUM staking opportunities](#staking-1))

-For details on the "Foundation Treasury" and the "Partners" program and what it will be used for please read the section titled [Token Distribution](#tokenomics-4)
+For details about what the "Foundation Treasury" and the "Partners" program and what it will be used for please read the section titled [Token Distribution](#tokenomics-4)

 ---

 # Itheum Token <a name="tokenomics-1"></a>
-The “primary token” will exist on the Elrond blockchain (Note that this may be subject to change as we continue weighing the pros/cons of multi-chain adoption.
-As low transaction cost, high transaction throughput, and security are very critical for the trading of data; we continue to evaluate the best candidate blockchain for our "primary token".
+As low transaction cost, high transaction throughput, and security are very critical for the trading of data; the “primary token” will exist on the Elrond blockchain.

 The primary token will have the token symbol $ITHEUM and the side-chain tokens (called Side Tokens) will have a prefix character in front of the token symbol to identify it (e.g. $mITHEUM, $bITHEUM).
-This "prefix design decision" is also subject to change as we want to ensure the best user experience (UX) for data trading and we may alter the design to have a single $ITHEUM token that has the same name across various blockchains (Similar to have USDC is called USDC across all blockchains).
+This "prefix design decision" is also subject to change, as we want to ensure the best user experience (UX) for data trading.
+We may also alter the design to have a single $ITHEUM token that has the same name across various blockchains (similar to how USDC is called USDC across all blockchains).

 >The final decision on the “Primary Token Blockchain” will be announced before our Token Generation Event (TGE).